IntroGM/2017/teaching_material/docs/source/fd_heat_conduction.rst

 .. topic:: Exercise

-   How many boundary conditions are needed in order to solve this equation (either numerically or analytially)?
+   How many boundary conditions are needed in order to solve this equation (either numerically or analytically)?

 .. topic:: Exercise